Average Reading Speed

 Reading too slowly impairs our comprehension.
-When you read too slow, it is hard to hold a complete thought in place.
+When you read too slowly, it is hard to hold a complete thought in place.
 The action of reading slowly is inefficient.
 Reading slowly makes it difficult to understand what you read.

 Reading too quickly and speed reading can also lead to poor comprehension.
 When you read too fast, supporting details are often lost.
 People sometimes skim while reading and miss important parts.
 This makes me think of the story of Goldilocks and the Three Bears.
 This chair is too big, this one is too small, ah, this one is just right.